RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Be able to load kernel json files anywhere in the file system when connecting to external kernels.

+#### Profiler
+* Show time units (in seconds) spent by each function or method.

 #### Settings
 * Make all keyboard shortcuts configurable

 #### Under the hood
+* Add the `--project <path-to-dir>` command line option to load projects at startup.
 * Add the chardet and numpydoc libraries as new dependencies.
-* Add the `--project <path-to-dir>` command line option to load projects at startup.

 ----